 Stable angina gets worse with exertion or emotional stress, and lasts for 5 to 10 minutes then improves with rest.

-“Angina is the step before having a heart attack,” explains Alomari.
+“Angina is the step before having a heart attack,” explains Alomari, an interventional cardiologist with the UCI Health Cardiovascular Center.
 “Suspect a heart attack when your symptoms come on suddenly and very strongly and do not resolve with rest.”

 In this case, he advises:

 - Chew four baby aspirins or one regular aspirin

 - Take nitroglycerin, if it has already been prescribed for you

 - Rest and wait for help to arrive

 If you’re with someone who you believe is having a heart attack, help that person with all the above steps and locate the closest Automated External Defibrillator (AED), which are used if a person goes into cardiac arrest.
 AEDs are located many places such as airports, parks, schools and gyms.

 If the person is not breathing and there is no pulse, begin CPR immediately and, if possible, attach the AED, which will determine if a shock is necessary to restart the heart.

 Heart attacks without chest pain

 However, people can experience both angina and heart attacks without the typical symptom of chest pain.
 Instead, the patient may have: